Braid groups and quiver mutation: Presentations of braid groups

 Cancelling out $n$ terms on the left and $n-1$ terms on the right of these two expressions, it just remains to show that

-As there is an arrow $i\to i+1$ for each $i$ and the cycle is chordless, the subgroup generated by $s_1,\ldots,s_{n-1}$ is isomorphic to the symmetric group on $n$ letters, with $s_i$ being sent to the transposition which swaps $i$ and $i+1$.
-It is easy to see that in this group both sides of the equation represent the transposition which swaps $1$ and $n$. \end{pf} \end{lem} We will justify our choice of relations in Remark~\ref{r:singletwist}.
+As there is an arrow $i\to i+1$ for each $i$ and the cycle is chordless, the symmetric group on $n$ letters maps onto the subgroup generated by $s_1,\ldots,s_{n-1}$ with the transposition which swaps $i$ and $i+1$ being sent to $s_i$.
+It is easy to see that the corresponding relation holds in the symmetric group, with both sides of the equation representing the transposition which swaps $1$ and $n$. \end{pf} \end{lem} We will justify our choice of relations in Remark~\ref{r:singletwist}.